 The Company derives its revenue from both its cultivation (wholesale) business in which it cultivates, produces and sells cannabis products to third-party retail customers, and its retail business, in which it directly sells cannabis products to retail patients and consumers.
 For the three months ended September 30, 2022, approximately 30.3% of the Company's revenue was generated from the cultivation (wholesale) business, excluding intersegment eliminations, and approximately 69.7% from the retail business, excluding intersegment eliminations.
-For the three months ended September 30, 2021, approximately 25.2% of revenue was generated from the cultivation (wholesale) business.
+For the three months ended September 30, 2021, approximately 25.2% of revenue was generated from the cultivation (wholesale) business and approximately 74.8% from the retail business.